Feedback

 And this shall be attended to immediately....Voice lessons for the Captain !

-The following is an email I recieved recently as we strive to perfect our system on line.
+The following is an email I received recently as we strive to perfect our system on line.
 It came from Roberta, one of the early subscribers, who has diligently responded to the early downloading concerns that exist with all websites.
-Thankyou Roberta for all your efforts:
+Thank you Roberta for all your efforts:

 Hello Ken,